Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Simulation studies

 \subsection{Simulation scenarios for the ZINB mixture model without covariates}

 In this section, we simulate data from the zero-inflated negative binomial mixture model without covariates (Section \ref{ZINB_NOX}).
-We consider two scenarios where the number of cells ($N$) varies in Scenario 1, and in Scenario 2, the number of genes ($G$) varies while holding all other parameters and hyperparameters fixed.
+We consider two scenarios where the number of subjects ($N$) varies in Scenario 1, and in Scenario 2, the number of observations ($G$) varies while holding all other parameters and hyperparameters fixed.
 For both scenarios, we simulate data from $K=2$ clusters with equal cluster assignment probabilities ($\pi_1=\pi_2=0.5$).
 The probabilities of always zero are equal to $0.1$ for both clusters ($\phi_1=\phi_2=0.1$).
 The size parameters for the negative binomial components are $\nu_{1}=5$ and $\nu_{2}=20$.
 For the negative binomial rate parameters, we considered $\mu_{g1}=\mu_1=5$ and $\mu_{g2}=\mu_2=10$ for all $g$.
+In what follows, we present the results for Scenario $1$.
+Results for scenario $2$ are described in Section 1.6.2 of the Supplementary Material.